Hydrogen may help wean telecoms off emissions-intensive power for remote infrastructure

 Other companies such as Mitsubishi Heavy Industries and Toshiba either declined to comment or did not respond to multiple inquiries.

-Hydrogen has an energy density nearly three times that of diesel but costs about 1,100 yen (US$10.00) per kilogram in Japan, while the fossil fuel costs an average of 133 yen a litre, or roughly 1 kilogram, for consumers.
+Hydrogen has an energy density nearly three times that of diesel but costs about ¥1,100 (US$10) per kilogram in Japan, while the fossil fuel costs an average of ¥133 yen per litre, or roughly 1kg, for consumers.

 Most hydrogen comes from fossil fuels and is called brown or blue hydrogen because it is not emissions-free.
 But more companies are investing in electrolysers powered by renewables to produce "green" hydrogen.